Young Physician Leaders

 - Participation in the World Health Summit

-In 2016, the WHS will place up to five candidates to participate in this unique network.
+In 2017, the World Health Summit will place up to five candidates to participate in this unique network.
 These candidates will have to cover a small tuition fee

 Please direct applications and questions for further information to contact(at)worldhealthsummit.org